TheManderton/MARTe2/README.md

+# REASON FOR PERSONAL REPO

+To avoid the error:

+fatal: unable to access [URL]: GnuTLS recv error (-110): The TLS connection was non-properly terminated.

+When trying to clone the MARTe2 and MARTe2-components repos.

 # MARTe2

 The MARTe software framework is a C++ modular and multi-platform framework for the development of real-time control system applications.